asarafoglou-ptns/Lenz-evolving_grids/README.md

 ### 4. How to install and use the app
 #### Installing and running the app
 In the following, I will illustrate the steps you need to take to download and run the app on your laptop.

-Before you follow the steps outlined below, please make sure that you have Python (https://www.python.org/downloads/) installed on your computer.
+__1__ Make sure that Python is installed on your computer.
+If you haven't installed Python yet, you can do it here: https://www.python.org/downloads/

-__1__ Install the package in your Python IDE using `pip install git+https://github.com/asarafoglou-ptns/Lenz-evolving_grids.git`
+__2__ Download the `evolving_grids-1.0-py3-none-any.whl` file from my github repository (https://github.com/asarafoglou-ptns/Lenz-evolving_grids/blob/week-3/dist/evolving_grids-1.0-py3-none-any.whl).

+__3__ Locate the downloaded `evolving_grids-1.0-py3-none-any.whl` file on your computer and copy the file path.

+__4__ Open a terminal (e.g., _command prompt_ on Windows or _Terminal_ on iOS) on your computer.

+__5__ Install the evolving_grids package by typing `pip install` followed by the path to the downloaded `evolving_grids-1.0-py3-none-any.whl` file.
+The entire command could look something like this: `pip install C:\Users\sarah\IdeaProjects\evolving_grids\dist\evolving_grids-1.0-py3-none-any.whl`

-Now you will have my directory on your computer.
-Before we proceed, here is an explanation of the contents of the repository:
+Now the package is installed on your computer under the name `app`.
+Before we proceed, here is an explanation of the contents of the package:

-Within the root directory there is a `LICENSE`, `README.ipynb`, `requirements.txt`, `final_report.md` and a `setup.py` file (TODO).
-These are not very relevant, except maybe check out the `README.md` (although this report will fill you in more extensively).

-There is also one folder called `app`.
-This folder contains the code of the app itself.
+Within the `app` package folder, you can find all the code for the shinyapp.
 Let me run you through the individual files:
 * folder `static`, which contains static files, like the stylesheet (`ui.css`) and a couple of .png files used for this report (`final_report.md`)
 * several files with code:
     * `__init__.py` indicates to Python that the directory is a Python package